A long time in the making, Astra is a versatile software synth capable of achieving a wide range of unique tones.

 Lastly, let’s cover the Modulation Matrix, which can be accessed via the Mod Matrix tab seen below.
 Parameters can be dragged into any of ten slots.
 The envelope generators, LFOs, sample & hold, note (key follow), velocity, pitch bend, modulation wheel, and aftertouch values can be entered by double clicking them, and cleared by clicking the ‘x’ at the end of each lane.
 EG1 is configured to act as a master VCA, but can serve a dual purpose within the mod matrix.

 Hopefully this article gave you a bit of an overview into the different key capabilities that Astra offers.
 That said, no amount of words can replace firsthand experience—we encourage you to play with the synth yourself, exploring the features and parameters we mentioned above as starting points.
+We also have some dedicated video lessons for Astra on Splice Skills if you’d like to dive even deeper with us.

 Explore Astra alongside a collection of other plugins and features via the Splice Creator plan: